A New Year, A New Start

 Help Needed – Nova Scotia Lyme & Tick-Borne Diseases Association

-In November of 2024 the Nova Scotia Lyme & Tick-Borne Diseases Association was officially formed.
-At that time we had a six member Board.
+In November of 2024 the Nova Scotia Lyme & Tick-Borne Diseases Association was officially registered.
+At that time we had a six member board.
 Due to a variety of issues, such as moving out of the province and workloads, we have had three resignations.
 However, we have been fortunate to have three new people joining us.
-However, having gone through this we now realize that we need a larger Board so that we can maintain a quorum when some members are unable to attend.
+Having gone through this we now realize that we need a larger board so that we can maintain a quorum when some members are unable to attend.
 Therefore, we need YOU!

 We have been meeting for an hour the first Thursday of the month at 7pm, via Zoom; however, we are in the process of trying to ascertain if this date/time is still working for everyone.
 Due to vacations and a limited Agenda we took July and August off.